 Our presentation is suitable for all age groups, as our presenters have performed in front of thousands of elementary, middle, and high school students across the Midwest.
-Evaluations from past presentations have indicated a high rate of satisfaction from all age groups, as well as from faculty and staff.
+Evaluations from past presentations have indicated a high rate of satisfaction from students, as well as from faculty and staff.
 We will adapt the presentation to fit the needs of each school.
-The individuals presenting are college-age student-athletes, and therefore, have the knowledge and willingness to address many issues concerning today's youth.
+The individuals presenting are college-aged student-athletes whom have the knowledge and willingness to address many issues concerning today's youth.

-The "Cornerstones" program consists of two parts.
+The Cornerstones for Success program consists of two parts.
 The first component will be a direct discussion about the lives and experiences of the student-athletes.
 During this component, the audience will have the opportunity to gain a more complete understanding of the lives of each presenter.
 Following a thorough explanation of each student-athletes' situation there will be a "no-holds barred" question and answer period during which the audience (students and faculty) will have an opportunity to gain knowledge about disabilities and become more comfortable with their presenters.
-This will allow the audience to relate more effectively with the presenters and to see them for their ability, not their disability.
+This will allow the audience to relate more effectively with the presenters and to see them for their ability, rather than their disability.
 The second part of the presentation will be a demonstration.
 During this component, the presenters will show the fundamentals of Wheelchair Basketball.
-Following a brief demonstration, members from the audience will have a chance to hop into a chair and test their skills at shooting, dribbling, and passing from a wheelchair.
+Following a brief demonstration, members from the audience will have a chance to use a basketball wheelchair and test their skills at shooting, dribbling, and passing from a wheelchair.

 The presentation needs an on-site coordinator to help with the logistics of the program.
 This can be anyone from an adminstrator, to a teacher, or an outside volunteer.
 It is the person that will be in contact with the "Cornerstones" Coordinator in setting up dates, times, etc. It is also this person's responsibility to secure the facility and payment for the event.
 For further information on how to bring "Cornerstones for Success" to your school, contact: